pr0f37/cosmic_python/docs/source/index.rst

 ==================================================
-Welcome to Cosmic Python training's documentation!
+Welcome to Cosmic Python notes!
 ==================================================
-This documentation has been created to store progress, thoughts and notes taken during going over the cosmic python book *Architecture Patterns with Python* book by Harry J.W Percival & Bob Gregory.
+This documentation has been created to store progress, thoughts and notes taken during going over the `Architecture Patterns with Python <http://www.cosmicpython.com>`_ book by Harry J.W Percival & Bob Gregory.

 .. toctree::
    :maxdepth: 2